robjinman/pro_office_calc/release/README.md

 * Build the project and create distributable packages for OS X, Windows, and Linux, making changes and pushing new commits if necessary.
 Every time a new commit is made, may need to rebuild on all other systems to ensure each platform's build is up-to-date.
-* Transfer the Windows and Mac artifacts to the `artifacts` directory on the main Linux workstation.
+* Transfer the Windows and Mac artifacts to the `dist/artifacts` directory on the main Linux workstation.

 Run `release.sh`, which will do the following: